aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

 ## Proceed to Module 5

-You have completed Module 4: Build a HTTP API using Amazon API Gateway and AWS Lambda.
+You have completed Module 4: Build an HTTP API using Amazon API Gateway and AWS Lambda.
 Please proceed to [Module 5: Invoke the HTTP API from the browser](../05_invoke_api/README.md).